 “Someone is sitting in the shade today, because someone planted a tree a long time ago” -Warren Buffett

-All I kept thinking was: “I want to have a secure financial future.
+I kept thinking: “I want to have a secure financial future.
 I want to be financially free”.
 The idea a paid off mortgage bumped around in my head for years.

 Then it happened… I started planting trees – literally!

 We were in our new house and doing the landscaping.
-To save on costs I was digging all the holes and planting trees myself.
+To save on costs, I dug all the holes and planted trees myself.

 A Funny Thing Happened

-As I dug these huge holes in the scorching hot sun I had a lot of time to think (about 25 hours over 2 days).
+As I dug these huge holes in the scorching sun, I had a lot of time to think (about 25 hours over two days).

-I like my job, but one day I am going to want to walk away.
-Looking at our nice new house, and our not so nice huge mortgage, made me realize that it wasn’t going to happen if I had a ton of debt.
+I like my job, but one day, I am going to want to walk away.
+Looking at our lovely new house and our not-so-nice huge mortgage made me realize that it wouldn’t happen if I had a ton of debt.

-Most importantly, I wouldn’t feel like I was burdened every minute of every day for the next 30 years.
-So, like a lot of people, I bounced the idea of paying off our mortgage with the people closest to me.
+Most importantly, I wouldn’t feel burdened every minute of every day for the next 30 years.
+So, like many people, I discussed the idea of paying off our mortgage with the people closest to me.

 Here Are The Reactions I Got:

-“Don’t worry about it, just live your life and make your payments
+“Don’t worry about it; just live and make your payments.”

 BLANK STARE after BLANK STARE kept happening.